 Section - C contains a total of 20 Numerical Answer Type ( NAT ) questions carrying one or two marks each.
-For these NAT type questions, the answer is a signed real number which needs to be entered using the virtual keyboard on the monitor.
-No choices will be shown for these type of questions.
+For these NAT-type questions, the answer is a signed real number that needs to be entered using the virtual keyboard on the monitor.
+No choices will be shown for these types of questions.
 Candidates have to enter the answer by using a virtual numeric keypad.

-There is provision of using Online Virtual Calculator and hence, the candidates should not bring any calculator with them.
+There is the provision of using an Online Virtual Calculator and hence, the candidates should not bring any calculator with them.

 A scribble pad will be provided for rough works and this has to be returned back at the end of the examination.

 The candidates are required to select the answer for MCQ and MSQ type questions, and to enter the answer for NAT questions using only a mouse on a virtual numeric keypad ( the keyboard of the computer will be disabled ).